 FHLBank Indianapolis grants help members partner with community developers and public agencies to develop affordable housing in their communities.
 Our members have access to low-cost funding through our Homeownership Initiatives programs, competitive AHP grants and Community Investment Program (CIP) which support all stages of housing and community economic development.

-See the 2016 Annual Report page of our Affordable Housing Advisory Council, which advises the bank on low- and moderate-income housing programs and housing needs in Indiana and Michigan.
+See the 2017 Annual Report of our Affordable Housing Advisory Council, which advises the bank on low- and moderate-income housing programs and housing needs in Indiana and Michigan.

 In partnership with our members, FHLBank Indianapolis offers three grant programs designed to address the homeownership needs of families throughout the life cycle of homeownership: